andrealazari/brewery-app/README.md

 9. Display the select information
 10. The user should be able to edit and delete the selected information
 11. The user should be able to see all other users selected information
+12. The user can like other users posts.

 ## Tech Stack